 It is generally accepted that the possession by one person of a tangible chattel belonging to another person is essential in order for bailment to arise1.
 Being in possession of the goods of another, however, does not necessarily render someone a bailee; there must be a voluntary possession2.
 The question of possession may arise in several ways in relation to bailment.

 First, there are numerous cases where the requirement of a transfer of possession is in issue.
-It has been suggested that to create bailment by way of hire3, possession of the hired chattel is not necessary where a person is supplied by the lessor to operate and maintain the chattel4; but in general the weight of author
+It has been suggested that to create bailment by way of hire3, possession of the hired chattel is not necessary where a person is supplied by the lessor to operate and maintain

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.